Nish251103/Virtual-Assistant/README.md

     3. Google search
     etc.

+- It can tell you the current date and day.

+- It can tell you the weather condition in any city around the world (Temperature, Humidity, Wind speed, weather description,pressure).

+- It can tell you jokes.

+- It can open desktop applications for you.

 - You can send mails by voice control or by texting it to the virtual assistant.

 - You can directly perform simple mathematical calculations in it.